Amphimachairodus: Paleoecology

 A. horribilis lived in a multitude of paleoenvironments such as open woodland and open grassland.
 It shared its environment with forested mammals such as primates, chalicotheres, and the deer Eostyloceros.
-While in open grassland, it coexisted with dwarf horses and giraffids, although the latter was rare and low in taxonomy diversity.
+While in open grassland, it coexisted with the dwarf horse Sivalhippus platyodus and giraffids such as Honanotherium and Samotherium, although the latter was rare and low in taxonomy diversity.
 This species of Amphimachairodous was probably a hunter of these horses due to their less cursorial postcranial skeleton, with giraffids being less ideal prey due to their height.
 It would have also lived alongside the large pig Kubanochoerus.
 Within the Yangjishan Fauna, A. horribilis coexisted with a large number of carnivorans including agriotheriini Agriotherium and ursavini Ursavus tedfordi, ailuridae Simocyon, at least seven species of hyenas (Including Adcrocuta), and mustelids such as large gulonine Plesiogulo crassa, meline Parataxidea, and Martes.
 Within this fauna, felids were more abundant compared to Dashengou Fauna making up 28.6% of carnivorans present.
 A. horribilis was an abundant and dominant large carnivore in the fauna.
 Other than A. horribilis, contemporary felids included Pontosmilus, Paramacherodus, Metailurus, Yoshi minor, and Pristifelis.
 The lack of civet-like and mongoose-like insectivore/omnivore suggests the environment was probably open.

-In North America, in places such as Coffee Ranch in Texas, A. coloradensis shared territory with Huracan, but also shared territory with canids such as Vulpes, Epicyon and Borophagus, and herbivores like the camels Aepycamelus and Hemiauchenia the pronghorn antelope Cosoryx, horses like Dinohippus, Neohipparion and Nannippus, the peccary Prosthennops and rhinoceroses like Teleoceras and Aphelops.
+In North America, in places such as Coffee Ranch in Texas, A. coloradensis shared territory with Huracan, but also shared territory with felids such as Nimravides and Lynx, canids such as Vulpes, Epicyon and Borophagus, and herbivores like the camels Aepycamelus and Hemiauchenia the pronghorn antelope Cosoryx, horses like Dinohippus, Neohipparion and Nannippus, the peccary Prosthennops and rhinoceroses like Teleoceras and Aphelops.
 At the Optima fossil site in Oklahoma, A. coloradensis coexisted with carnivorans such with the ursid Huracan, canids like Borophagus, Eucyon, and Vulpes.
 Herbivores it coexisted with was the ground sloth Megalonyx, horses such as Astrohippus, Dinohippus, Nannihippus, and Neohipparion, rhinoceroses like Teleoceras and Aphelops, peccary Platygonus, camels such as Hemiauchenia and Megatylopus, and the mammutid Mastodon.
 Isotopic analysis suggests a high degree of niche partitioning within the carnivore guild with A. coloradensis having a preference for horses (61.4%) as opposed to camels, mastodons, pronghorns & rhinos (38.7%).